anuraagreddy7/CS594-ANN-Project/README.md

 Static Quadtree:

-- Constructs a quadtree from a dataset (PQuad.txt).
+- Constructs a quadtree from a dataset (dataset.txt).
 - Calculates tree height and dataset spread.

 Approximate Nearest Neighbor Queries: